Loading...

 The internally attached 36 page booklet is manufactured of an uncoated glare-free matte paper with a sophisticated touch and tactile feel.
 The pictures and graphics included are uniquely and creatively reproduced with a very high quality visual portrayal and appeal.
 In summary, the aggregate is without question a first class high end offering!

-A few words about the booklet.
+A few words about the booklet and the content.
 The amount of information and detail is exceptional.
 I spent a few hours reading and absorbing all the Sinatra history and personal accounts from beginning to end.
 This is not something I normally have the patience to do, but this booklet was something different.
-It was interesting to learn how this album evolved into a new platform and jumping off point or rebirth for Sinatra after several years of personal and professional challenges.
+It was interesting to learn how this album evolved into a rebirth and a new platform for Sinatra after several years of personal and professional challenges.

 The infamous A&R Director and Producer Mitch Miller convinced Sinatra to use this album to move from mostly ballads and mid-tempo love songs to a more up-tempo jazzy and swinging like approach.
-Arranger George Sirvano contributed a fresh style and influence which reflected the big band sound of that era, but also with a touch of his own personal creativity.
-The rest is history, as this album then greatly impacted Sinatra's music and career going forward.
+Arranger George Siravo contributed a fresh style and influence which reflected the big band sound of that era, but also with a touch of his own personal creativity.
+The rest is history of course, as this album then greatly impacted Sinatra's music and career going forward.

-We also get much information about song selection, recording processes, a new vocal dubbing technology at that time, and even the critical reception and associated social related events of the day.
+We also get much information about song selection, recording processes, a new vocal dubbing technology, and even the critical reception and associated social related events of the day.
 Lastly, we get an understanding of the remastering and 1STEP process, which is more comprehensive and interesting than anything else that I have read before on the subject.

 Sound

 Sing and Dance with Frank Sinatra was originally released as a mono recording in 1950 on 10 inch vinyl and at 78 RPM on the Columbia label.
 This new IMPEX reissue is a mono two-LP, 45 RPM 1STEP pressing on high definition Neotech VR-900 Supreme vinyl.
-For this reissue, new lacquers were cut and utilized for every 500 pressings to establish better quality control and consistency of the sound quality.
+For this reissue, new lacquers were cut and utilized for every 500 pressings to establish better quality control and consistency.
 A limited quantity of 5000 numbered copies will be pressed.

 The improvement in sound quality was anything but subtle.
 In addition to all the distinguished engineers involved, I am guessing that the 45 RPM format and the VR-900 vinyl played important roles.
 There was a new found level of transparency, presence and air that I did not think was possible over the 33 RPM.
 I have used the term "big mono" before, but here it is more appropriate than ever.